 Refereed Journal Publications

-- Arbic P.R., Bukshtynov V. On Reconstruction of Biomedical Images by Efficient Sample-based Parameterization (in press).
+- Arbic P.R., Bukshtynov V. On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography, International Journal of Computer Mathematics, (2022).

 - Koolman P. M., Bukshtynov V. A Multiscale Optimization Framework for Biomedical Applications through Multilevel PCA-based Control Space Reduction, Biomedical Physics & Engineering Express, 7(2) (2021), 025005.